 The most interesting watch to emerge from Urwerk in recent years, the UR-111C tells the time on a rotating cylinder.
-It’s a follow-up to the UR-CC1 “King Cobra” of 2009, which was itself based on a late 1950s Patek Philippe prototype made by watchmaker Louis Cottier and designed by jeweller Gilbert Albert.
+It’s a follow-up to the UR-CC1 “King Cobra” of 2009, which was itself based on the late 1950s Patek Philippe ref.
+3414 prototype made by watchmaker Louis Cottier and designed by jeweller Gilbert Albert.

 Featuring a more rounded watch case than the typical aggressively angular Urwerk, the UR-111C indicates the time on the front edge of the case, making it a driver’s watch of sorts.

 Minutes are in the centre, shown on a linear, inclined scale that goes from “0” upwards to “60”.
 It’s indicated by a white marker on a cylinder that rotates over the course of an hour, which makes one additional, more rapid turn at the top of the hour to bring the minute marker back to zero.

 The hours are shown on a conical drum on the left corner, and an additional minutes display is on the right.